 How to Estimate Distances

-Your arm is about ten times longer than the distance between your eyes.
-That fact, together with a bit of applied trigonometry, can be used to estimate distances between you and any object of approximately known size.
+Did you know that your arm is about ten times longer than the distance between your eyes?
+That fact, together with a bit of math, can be used to estimate distances between you and any object of approximately known size.

 Imagine, for example, that you're standing on the side of a hill, trying to decide how far it is to the top of a low hill on the other side of the valley.
 Just below the hilltop is a barn, which you feel reasonably sure is about 100 feet wide on the side facing you.